xbeat/Machine-Learning/README.md

 This project focuses on classifying ECG images using advanced deep learning techniques.
 We'll explore data preparation, model development, and the application of transfer learning to improve classification accuracy for various heart conditions.

+## Disabling the Python Global Interpreter Lock (GIL)

+Understanding the Global Interpreter Lock (GIL)

+The Global Interpreter Lock (GIL) is a mechanism used in CPython, the reference implementation of Python, to synchronize thread execution.
+It ensures that only one thread runs in the interpreter at once, even on multi-core processors.
+This design choice was made to simplify memory management and improve the performance of single-threaded programs, but it has significant implications for multi-threaded applications.

 ## Comprehensive Linear Regression

 (Beginner Tier) Introduction to Linear Regression